Browse an alphabetical listing of faculty members by name:

 Jeff Rice, Director of Ungraduate Studies for African Studies.
 History lecturer, focuses on West African state development in the eighteenth and nineteenth centuries, with special interest in the expansion of Asante.
 He is also the advisor for African Studies in the Weinberg College of Arts & Sciences.

 Sandra Richards, Theatre and African American Studies, is a scholar of performance practices and aethetics in African and African diaspora theater.
 She is especially interested in the implications of festival performance for written drama and the analysis of social movements.
+Currently, she serves as Professor in Residence and Director of the Liberal Arts program at Northwestern University in Qatar.

 Rachel Riedl, Political Science, current research explores why democratization in Africa has produced such a varied array of representative institutions and political structures by focusing on the causes of variation in party system institutionalization.